Gurbandha block: Geography

 “The district forms a part of the Chota Nagpur Plateau and is a hilly upland tract”.
 The Seraikela Dhalbhumgarh upland and the Dalma range are natural divisions of the district.
 The main rivers are the Subarnarekha and the Kharkai.

 The district consists of two subdivisions - (1) Dhalbhum subdivision with Patamda, Boram, Golmuri-cum-Jugsalai and Potka CD blocks, and (2) Ghatshila subdivision with Ghatshila, Dhalbhumgarh, Musabani, Dumaria, Gurbandha, Chakulia and Baharagora CD blocks.

 Gurbandha CD block is bounded by the Dhalbhhumgarh and Chakulia CD blocks on the north, Baharagora CD block on the east, the Saraskana CD block/ tehsil in the Mayurbhanj district of the Odisha state on the south, and the Dumaria and Musabani CD blocks on the west.

 Gurbandha CD block has an area of 229.07 km2.Gurbanda police station serves Gurbhandha CD block.
 The headquarters of Gurbandha CD block is located at Gurbandha village.

 Demographics

 Population

 According to the 2011 Census of India, Gurbandha CD block had a total population of 43,001, all of which were rural.
 There were 21,703 (50%) males and 21,298 (50%) females.
 Population in the age range 0–6 years was 6,372.
 Scheduled Castes numbered 1,433 (3.33%) and Scheduled Tribes numbered 28,634 (66.59%).

-Note: There seems to be a mismatch between the ST and language figures.
-The figures quoted here are as officially published on the internet.
-Percentages have been calculated.